opencaesar/opencaesar.github.io/events/onto-Nexus-Forum-2024/Talk-17.md

 ---
 layout: event
-title: "Introduction to onto:Nexus 2024"
+title: "R&D Directions for Onto MBSE"
 author: "Maged Elaasar"
 tag: [ontoNexus]
 categories: [event]
 image:
   feature: onto_Nexus_2024.png
   credit: openCAESAR
-  url: /events/onto-Nexus-Workshop-2024
+  url: /events/onto-Nexus-Forum-2024
 ---

 ## Abstract

-This talk will introduce [ontoNexus Workshop 2024](/events/onto-Nexus-Workshop-2024), its goals, its agenda and its logitics.
-It will also introduce the theme of the workshop, which is Infusing Rigor and Agility in MBSE.
-Finally, it will summarize the results of the pre-workshop questionnaire that were submitted by the onto:Nexus community.
+This talk will discuss the need to create an open source software ecosystem to provide tools for Ontological Modeling and Analysis in the context of MBSE.
+It will also discuss the challenges this ecosystem should aim to tackle, what has already been done, and what remains to be done.

 ## Speaker